EwilsonS/Evan_Wilson_JavaS1/README.md

 _Properties, getters, and setters_

-_Contructors_- called when you want to instantiate a class
+_Constructors_- called when you want to instantiate a class
   - used to initialize(set the internal state) of the object.
   - constructor must have the same name as the class that contains it.
   - Does not have a return type, not even void